Free REST API for

 Find answers to common questions about our REST API service.

 Yes, you can use POST, PUT, PATCH, and DELETE methods to create, update, and delete objects.
-This functionality is supported on both public and private APIs that we provide.
+This functionality is supported on both public and authenticated APIs that we provide.

 Yes, the API has CORS (Cross-Origin Resource Sharing) enabled, which means you can make requests from any domain, including from your browser-based applications and localhost.